Fender's blue butterfly

-Fender's blue butterfly (Icaricia icarioides fenderi) is an endangered subspecies of Boisduval's blue (Icaricia icarioides) endemic to the Willamette Valley of northwestern Oregon, United States.
+Fender's blue butterfly (Icaricia icarioides fenderi) is a subspecies of Boisduval's blue (Icaricia icarioides) endemic to the Willamette Valley of northwestern Oregon, United States.
 The potential range of the butterfly extends from south and west of Portland, OR to south of Eugene, OR.
 The butterfly is host-specific on the Kincaid's lupine, which it relies on for reproduction and growth.
+The male and female can be identified by their difference in wing color.
+The Fender's blue butterfly was added to the endangered species list in January 2000, but as of February of 2023, has been reclassified as "threatened".
+The Fender's blue butterfly population has increased over the past 20 years and projected to increase more through conservation efforts.
+In Willamette Valley, Oregon, there are currently 90 sites filled with Fender's blue.

 History

 The subspecies was first documented in the 1920s and was described to science in 1931 by biologist Ralph Macy, who named it for his friend, Kenneth Fender, an entomologist and mail carrier.
-The subspecies was not seen after the 1930s and was presumed extinct.
-Small populations were rediscovered in 1989.
-Its eponym, Fender, had died nine years earlier.
+The subspecies was not seen after the 1930s and was presumed extinct due to habitat loss of Kincaid's Lupine.
+Small populations were rediscovered in 1989 by Dr. Paul Hammond.
+Its eponym, Fender, had died 2 years earlier.
+In 2013, Fender's blue butterfly was classified in the genus Icaricia.

+Morphology

+All Fender's blue butterflies have a wingspan of approximately one inch.
+Males of this species can be identified by the upper side of their wing having an iridescent sky blue color.
+The females can be identified by their rust brown wing color.
+Both sexes have a black border outlined by a white fringe on the dorsal or upper side of their wings.
+The underside of their wings is a pearly gray color that contains either black or brown spots that are outlined in white.
+Females are brown to remain more camouflaged.

 Ecology

 Host plant

 Fender's blue butterfly is host-specific on Kincaid's lupine (Lupinus sulphureus kincaidii), a rare subspecies of the common sulphur lupine.
-The adult deposits its eggs on the plant in spring.
-After emerging and feeding, the larva winters in the root system.
-In spring it continues to feed before undergoing metamorphosis.
-As an adult it lives for no more than three weeks, during which time it mates and the female seeks Kincaid's lupines on which to oviposit.
+Kincaid's lupine is found in grassland habitats in Willamette Valley, Oregon.
+In January 2000, Kincaid's lupine was listed as a threatened species.
+Two other species of lupine, Lupinus arbustus (longspur lupine) and Lupinus albicaulis (sickle-keeled lupine), have been documented as host plants as well.

 As Fender's blue prefer to feed on the lupine's flowers, reduction in lupine availability limits the butterfly's food sources and distribution.
 Females in particular prefer native nectar, with a study by Thomas and Schultz finding only 20% of nectar was obtained from nonnative plants.
+The majority of nectar eaten by Fender's blue butterfly comes from wildflowers in the prairie.